Inline chat

 Open a file in the editor.

-Enter your prompt in the chat input field.
+Type your prompt in the chat input field and pressEnter.

-Notice that Copilot shows code suggestions inline in the editor.
+VS Code shows a diff with the code suggestion inline in the editor.
 Accept or reject the changes.

-Optionally, ask a follow-up question to get other or suggestions or refine the results.
+Optionally, ask a follow-up question to get other suggestions or refine the results.

 Use terminal inline chat